 Back to The Sharing Handbook

-FLAGSHIP COURSE — $77
+FLAGSHIP COURSE — $37

 The SharePoint Essentials System

 The ultimate end-user guide.
 No videos.
 No jargon.
 35 slides.
+Updated for the new 2026 interface.

 Most SharePoint training teaches you where to click.
 This teaches you how to think.
 Seven modules covering everything an everyday SharePoint user needs — navigation, libraries, views, lists, metadata, permissions, and decision trees for every situation you'll face.
+All content and screenshots reflect the new SharePoint App Bar experience rolling out from April 2026.

-Get the Essentials System — $77
+Get the Essentials System — $37

 Delivered instantly.
 One-time purchase.
 Use it forever.
 No subscription.